 If you want a more indulgent experience, stay just outside of Clarens at Omega Mountain Lodge.
 The private little self-contained units open out onto a beautiful mountain view, not to mention your own jacuzzi!

 Clarens also has a craft beer festival in February every year.
 So, grab yourself a room and enjoy country living at its finest in this friendly and arty town.
 This is one of the most romantic places in South Africa, and I’d go back in a heartbeat.
-Every time I visit with my husband we have an amazing time and leave with full stomachs and happy hearts.
+Every time we visit, we have a fantastic time and leave with full stomachs and happy hearts.
 Don’t forget your camera!

 Pilanesberg National Park

-Two separate South African friends told us that Pilanesberg National Park & Game Reserve shouldn’t be missed—and they were completely right.
-A 2.5 hour drive from Johannesburg, Pilanesberg stretches over 55,000 hectares (a little over 200 square miles).
+Two separate South African friends told us that Pilanesberg National Park & Game Reserve shouldn’t be missed—and they were entirely right.
+A 2.5-hour drive from Johannesburg, Pilanesberg stretches over 55,000 hectares (a little over 200 square miles).
 It feels less touristy than Kruger—more of a local spot.
 It’s as lush and green as a scene out of the jungle book.

-[If we could do it again, we’d spend at least two full days self-driving through the park.
+If we could do it again, we’d spend at least two full days self-driving through the park.
 Bring picnic supplies to hang out in the safe areas for a braai and to stretch the legs.
-The prices were reasonable: entrance fees (as of Jan 2018), 2 international adults, 1 car: R80 pp, R230 total.]
+The prices were reasonable: entrance fees (as of Jan 2018), two international adults, one car: R80 pp, R230 total.

 Johannesburg is the economic Capital City of Johannesburg.
-It’s known as an unsafe city but despite its bad name it’s also the city that best reflects the country’s turbulent past and challenging future.
+It’s known as an unsafe city, but despite its lousy name, it’s also the city that best reflects the country’s turbulent past and challenging future.

-Vibrant and lively Soweto has become much more safe over the recent years.
-It’s still not a good idea to visit this township on your own, certainly not after dark, but a guided tour of Soweto is a great option to discover the place where the apartheid revolution started and where South African history was written.
-You can also get a deeper awareness of African’s history in the very instructive Apartheid Museum.
+Vibrant and lively Soweto has become much more safe over recent years.
+It’s still not a good idea to visit this township on your own, certainly not after dark, but a guided tour of Soweto is an excellent option to discover the place where the apartheid revolution started and where South African history was written.
+You can also get a deeper awareness of African history in the very instructive Apartheid Museum.